raysantoscom/raysantoscom.github.io/about.md

 -----

 Content for this blog is written using [Markdown](http://en.wikipedia.org/wiki/Markdown), which is processed into static HTML by [Jekyll](http://jekyllrb.com/), and hosted on [GitHub Pages](https://pages.github.com/).
+The site's design is [Poole](http://demo.getpoole.com).